-Awosting Falls is located in Minnewaska State Park, which is in the Catskill region and it is the biggest waterfall in the Minnewaska State Park area.
+Awosting Falls is located in Minnewaska State Park, which is in the Catskill region (a little south of it) and it is the biggest waterfall in the Minnewaska State Park area.

 A swimming hole is available as is a large area to sit and relax for as long as you want there.

 Unfortunately this area is also commonly crowded on weekends and sadly there’s many people who leave their garbage here.
 Don’t be one of those people please.